-Currently LTS does not provide a "free standing" bench program.
-Benches are provided and included as part of all shelter installations.
+In 2016, LTS began installing "free standing" benches throughout the community.
+To date fifteen benches have been installed; with eight additional benches to be added in 2017 through 2018.
+In addition, benches are provided and included as part of all shelter installations.
 Site selection and maintenance of these benches are included under the shelter program.

-The City of Lawrence Parks and Recreation Department provides a bench program throughout the city and does provide benches in the relative location of some bus stops.
+The City of Lawrence Parks and Recreation Department also provides a bench program throughout the city and does provide benches in the relative location of some bus stops.
 The University of Kansas also provides benches in support of activities in the relative location of some bus stops on campus.